 That is right.
 Kind means to be pleasant and helpful but how can one be kind to one’s parents?

-Meaning of Kindness in Islam and Kindness to Parents
+Kindness according to Islam and Kindness to Parents in Islam

 In Islam, kindness to parents is given a lot of importance.
 It is mentioned in the Quran as well as in numerous Hadith…